cforcomputer/ideas/README.md

  -  **Simintex/Simtext**: Lora low resolution image codec for positional transmission. takes an image, then draws the outlines in bit 1 and 0, then assigns a color code to the silhoutes so we can see which are closer and further away.
 Basically only transmitting very low resolution outline and pixel point object data.
 Masking is done locally before transmit.
  -  **Loopers:** dropped into forests and trees with loops and solar panels, ideally would loop around the top of a tree with unrestricted view of the sky and surrounding area, instant security cams for warzones.
  -  **Photo film screen:** A display cover that updates based on UV spectrum led below it, or any light sensitive, to provide a truly paper display without e-ink? (not possible yet?)
+ -  **Kanjatin:** A latin alphabet with Japanese-looking characters, once memorized it is the same as the english alphabet, just with different characters (for weebs/cyberpunk fans
+ -  **SirenSphere:** A very loud propaganda speaker that screams and recites stories and lasts for days, can be airdropped.
+ -  **Spark:** To help solve antisocial lonliness epidemic, an AR app that tells you how many single people are nearby, without a photo, you have to guess, and you can "wave", they can choose to wave back irl.
+ -  **Life Notes:** When the AR headset sees a QR code it will display the name and read out the notes you've left for that object or location.
+ -  **Like Me:** A ux profile personas tool where an ai simulates navigating sites and apps. https://www.nature.com/articles/d41586-025-02095-8
+ -  **SalesPitch:** Build companies with closed door quote systems to have automatic price processing instead of quotes.
+Easy intuitive interface to adjust profitability and see sales metrics and adjust prices all at once.
+Nobody likes to wait and ask for a quote.
  -

 # 2024
  - **Cult simulator:** Like pandemic except for cults.
 You are a cult leader and you need to create tenants and perform acts to make your cult grow and worship you more.
 Meant to be educational.
  - **The Micro Metal:** Tiny metal printer using advanced high temp laser and metal dust stream